 What is COBRA?

 The term COBRA stands for Consolidated Omnibus Budget Reconciliation Act.
-This act mandates that most employers offer continuation group health insurance to plan participants and certain family members at group rates in situations where coverage would otherwise end.
+This act mandates that most employers offer temporary continuation of group health coverage to plan participants and certain family members at group rates in situations where coverage would otherwise end.

 Who is eligible for COBRA?

-All employees and their dependents who had health insurance through the University as a result of employment are eligible.
+All employees and their dependents who had group health plan coverage through the University as a result of employment are eligible.
 This includes employed students and their dependents with an RA or TA position, house staff/fellows and their dependents, post doctoral scholars/fellows and certain temporary staff.
 COBRA is not available to the domestic partners of merit staff.

 How long does my COBRA last?